Civil Rights and Diversity

 Employee Resource Groups

 Employee Resource Groups at the Peace Corps were established in 2014 in order to better support employees from underrepresented communities, to provide a direct line of communication between underrepresented employees and Agency leadership, and to assist the Agency in advancing intercultural competence, diversity, and inclusion (ICD&I) goals.
-The Peace Corps currently sponsors nine ERGs:
+The Peace Corps currently sponsors eight ERGs:

 - AVID Corps – Awareness of Visible and Invisible Disabilities